mynameisjasmine/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+## ANSWER: It allows you to be remembered on a website from page to page

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+ ## ANSWER: It hashes the password

 - [ ] What does bcrypt do to slow down attackers?
+## ANSWER: It uses salt rounds to hash.
+The higher the salt round number is, the longer it takes for the machine to calculate the hash associated with the password

 - [ ] What are the three parts of the JSON Web Token?
+## ANSWER: Header, payload and signature

 ## Minimum Viable Product